 It's not a good idea to start layouting before you've finished the hard work of the first few drafts.
 But once you're there, you can apply a pre-defined layout template – or tune the layout yourself by adding a few lines of [CSS], the layouting language of the web.
 Changes are reflected live in the preview.

-[PanWriter on GitHub](https://github.com/mb21/panwriter) – open an issue there, if you've encountered a problem, have a question or want to give feedback.
+PanWriter is free and open source software.
+Find us on GitHub to read the README or open an issue, if you have a question or want to give feedback: